chilupa/receipt-ranger/README.md

 - **Backend**: Next.js API routes for upload and data retrieval
 - **Database**: PostgreSQL with relational design for receipts and prices
 - **AWS Integration**: Textract for OCR with FORMS and TABLES feature types
-- **UI**: Modern inline styling with progress indicators and responsive design

 ## Notes